A causal interactions indicator between two time series using extreme variations in the first eigenvalue of lagged correlation matrices: Experiments and discussion

-In Figure \ref{figure_10Norm}, we show the average of the $\sigma_{\lambda}$ for 10 i.i.d time series generated from a Normal distribution.
-For this, Algorithm \ref{alg:eigen} is applied to sets of 2 different time-series.
-In Figure \ref{figure_10Norm_causes}, we compare the average values of $\sigma_{\lambda}$ for the i.i.d series from the previous case with the average values for Algorithm \ref{alg:eigen} applied to time series variables from a financial dataset.
-The hypothesis can be simply verified from data as for independent time series the values of the indicator $\sigma_{\lambda}$ are much smaller than the values for time series with structural relationships.
+Figure \ref{figure_10Norm} shows the average of $\sigma_{\Gamma}$ for 10 i.i.d. time series generated from a normal distribution.
+For this, Algorithm \ref{alg:eigen} is applied to sets of 2 different time series.
+In Figure \ref{figure_10Norm_causes}, the average values of $\sigma_{\Gamma}$ from the i.i.d. series' previous case are compared with the average values of Algorithm \ref{alg:eigen} applied to time series variables from the brokerage dataset, which was described in the previous section, and includes true causal interactions and structural changes, as prior knowledge for the experiments.
+The hypothesis that the indicator captures structural changes can be simply verified from this experiment, as for i.i.d. generated time series in Figure \ref{figure_10Norm}, and the values of the cumulative sum of the indicator $\sigma_{\Gamma}$ are much smaller than the values for time series with structural relationships and changes in Figure \ref{figure_10Norm_causes}.